SlowJulien/NoJumpBreakCrops/Readme.md

 - `njbc.breakcrops` : if a player has this permission
   set to **true** he will be able to break crops by jumping on them.
-  If this permission is explicitly defined to **false** for a player *(even Operators)* he'll not be able to breakcrops by jumping on them.
+  If this permission is explicitly set to **false** for a player *(even Operators)* he'll not be able to break crops by jumping on them.
+False by default for everyone but operators bypass it if *affectop* is set to false.

-- `njbc.admin.njbcset` : permission to use the */njbcset* command.
+- `njbc.admin` : permission to use the */njbc* command.
+False by default for non-op players.

 #### Config File

+- `affectop` (boolean) : true if operators are affected by the plugin.
-Pretty simple, it only contains the boolean wich defines if the plugin is enabled.
+- `enabled` (boolean) : true if the plugin is enabled.